justmedusty/DionysOS/README.md

 🟡Implement a scheduler to schedule threads in order make multitasking possible.

 🟡Implement a simple virtual file system like a memory-only tmpfs to avoid crippling the design of your VFS too much while implementing it alongside real storage filesystems.

+🟡Implement a ramdisk driver to facilitate the tempsfs filesystem.

 🔴Decide how to abstract devices.
 UNIX likes usually go for a /dev virtual filesystem containing device nodes and use ioctl() alongside standard FS calls to do operations on them.